-In this article, we explore the types and responsibilities of sysadmins and define the risks related to their work.
-We also offer seven effective practices to secure your critical systems and data.
+In this article, we explore key risks coming from admin accounts and offer seven effective practices you can adopt to secure administrative access to your organization’s critical systems and data.

-System administrators usually have more access rights than any other employees.
+System administrators have more access rights than other employees.
 They can:

 - Access all files and data within the corporate network

 - Create and delete accounts, both regular and privileged